Alessandro (opera): Act 2

 Alessandro, finding both princesses captivating, still cannot decide between the two of them.
 He encourages them both equally, which drives the ladies to distraction.
 Rossane, a captive, makes melting appeals to Alessandro to free her and show his magnanimity.
 Alessandro hesitates to do so, fearing that she will then leave him, but finally agrees to release her from her bondage.

 Meanwhile, General Leonato and others of Alessandro's officers are appalled at his seeming descent into insane megalomania, and they plot to assassinate him.

-In Alessandro's quarters, he announces to the assembled generals that he intends to divide the vast territories he has conquered between them and give them all away.
+In Alessandro's quarters, he announces to the assembled generals that he intends to divide the vast territories he has conquered among them and give them all away.
 His status as a living god to be worshiped will suffice for him.
 General Clito is once again compelled by his conscience to denounce such arrogance, whereupon Alessandro is about to run him through with his sword, but suddenly, as part of a plot by the conspirators, the roof caves in.
 Miraculously, no one is injured, which only reinforces Alessandro's conviction that he is beloved of the gods.
 Alessandro orders his sycophantic follower Cleone to lead Clito to jail.

 Rossane has heard of the assassination attempt on Alessandro and believes it to have been successful.
 She weeps and mourns in despair, and Alessandro, overhearing this, is deeply touched by such devotion and decides she will be the woman of his choice.
-No sooner has he made this clear to her, however, than King Tassile brings the news that the people of Oxidraca, who seemed to have been finally conquered, are staging a revolt.
+No sooner has he made this clear to her than King Tassile brings news that the people of Oxidraca, who seemed finally conquered, are staging a revolt.
 Alessandro rushes to battle, leaving Rossane once again anxiously praying for his safety.